 Kelley, for the finish line beers.

-Lawson and Michael of Team Relegate, for leaving me high and dry.
+Lawson and Michael of Team Relegate, for leaving me high.

 Farmers and Landowners and Motos and ATVers, for the offers of water.